nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-tasks.md

 * Establishing which letter and data entry templates should be transferred into the new system.
 These will need to be manually copied over.

 {%- capture lesson_learnt_2 -%}
-__Lesson learnt__ - DM&D may only be available 1-2 days before Go Live and if the DM&D is not checked, it causes issues with Electronic Prescription Service after Go Live.
+__Lesson learnt__ - dm+d may only be available 1-2 days before Go Live and if the DM&D is not checked, it causes issues with Electronic Prescription Service after Go-Live.
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}